Who Are the Laurel City Singers?

 Atkins, Joe Butkevicius, Debbie Storrs and Lynn Whittaker thirteen years ago.
 They

 recognized a need to develop a choir that was dedicated to a wide variety of musical

-proud to be the featured choir in The Boar's Head Festival, sponsored by First Church
+are proud to be the featured choir in The Boar's Head Festival, sponsored by First

-Fire Crow, and the well known percussionist, John Marshall.
-Our Christmas Concerts
+Joseph Fire Crow, and the well known percussionist, John Marshall.
+Our Christmas

 Click this link to hear a sample of the choir.

 Niska Banja was a selection from our International Folkfest Concert.

 - To use our combined talents for the betterment of our community·

 - To continue to perform great music from Mozart to Motown, before and

 - To act as a vehicle for singers to explore their vocal abilities through